Beauty and the Beast: Chapter 2: The Palace of the Beast

-When he arrives to the port to see his ship the merchant is dismayed to learn that his colleagues have already sold the cargo, thus leaving him penniless and unable to buy his daughters' presents.
-During his trip back home the merchant becomes lost in a vicious snowstorm.
-Seeking shelter, he comes upon a castle surrounded by lifelike statues.
-Seeing that no one is home, the merchant sneaks in and finds tables inside laden with food and drink, which seem to have been left for him by the castle's invisible owner.
+The day after the snowstorm, the merchant arrives at a palace surrounded by lifelike statues.
+Seeing that no one is home, the merchant sneaks in and finds tables inside laden with food and drink, which seem to have been left for him by his host.
 The merchant accepts this gift and spends the night there.

-The next morning, he is about to leave when he sees a rose garden and recalls that Beauty had desired a rose.
-The merchant quickly plucks the loveliest rose he can find.
-He is then confronted by a hideous "Beast" who tries to kill him for stealing his most precious possession even after accepting his hospitality.
-The merchant begs to be let go, revealing that he had only picked the rose as a gift for his youngest daughter.
-The Beast agrees to let him go, but only if he brings one of his daughters back to live with the Beast instead.
-He makes it clear that she must agree while under no illusions about her predicament.
+The next morning, the merchant is about to leave when he sees a bush of roses and remembers to give Beauty one.
+The merchant plucks one rose and is then confronted by his host: a hideous "Beast" with hard scales and an elephant-like trunk who threatens to punish the merchant for stealing the rose.
+The merchant begs for his life, explaining the promise he had made to his youngest daughter.
+The Beast agrees to let the merchant go home, but only if he brings one of his daughters back to live with the Beast instead.
+The merchant is upset, but agrees to the bargain.